 It is Autism Awareness month around the globe this month, and I thought it would be fitting to squeeze in a related blog post today.
 At this point in our journey with neurodiversity, things feel pretty normal at our house.
 We have a school schedule, consistent snack, screen time (Minecraft, duh!), homework, and play.
 The biggest challenges we face are when our routine is thrown off.

-As a sidenote of encouragement to parents and children with new diagnoses, overall things have become easier for all of us as the years go by.
+Overall things have become easier for all of us as the years go by.
 We understand our son's needs.
-And Bryce is maturing in his ability to communicate what gives him anxiety (for example last week he told me a painting in our bathroom gave him shivers..I immediately took it out and threw it in the closet!)
+And our son is maturing in his ability to communicate what gives him anxiety (for example last week he told me a painting in our bathroom gave him shivers..I immediately took it out and threw it in the closet!)
 We know he enjoys chain restaurant food for its predictable texture, and he even has a favorite chain sit-down restaurant: Chili's, because they have game players on the table.